pnorbert/adiosvm/README.txt

 IV.
 ADIOS Tutorial code
 =======================

-   For ADIOS 1.10, the tutorial is included in this repository ~/adiosvm/Tutorial
+   The tutorial is included in this repository ~/adiosvm/Tutorial

 1. Linux Packages